hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 Similar to the guidelines for the filter bar, an action to view more filters within a [Flyout](/components/flyout) can be triggered within the sidebar orientation.

-**Ex 3.2: Hiding additional filters behind an action in a sidebar orientation**
+**Hiding additional filters behind an action in a sidebar orientation**

 ![More filters trigger in a sidebar](/assets/patterns/filter-patterns/overflow-sidebar-more-filters.png)

 !!!
 Info

 Consider each one of these scenarios carefully as moving additional filters to an interstitial component like a Flyout adds extra steps in the filtering process that might not be necessary.

 !!!